 If the payment has not been made after 28 days, the local authority can decide whether to prosecute or withdraw the notice.

+Following DFE guidelines, school will apply for an Attendance Penalty Notice should, despite support from school and external agencies, a pupil’s unacceptable attendance continues.
+This legal process will result in parents being summoned to attend Magistrate’s Court and if a parent is found guilty, they will be prosecuted.

 6.3 Removal of a Pupil from the School Roll